Applications

 Learn to set up your conversational AI application with NLX in minutes

-A conversational AI application within the NLX platform is defined by the flows attached to it and the channels where it's deployed to allow human users to interface with it.
+A conversational AI application within NLX is defined by the flows attached to it and the channels where it's deployed to allow human users to interface with it.

 Once an intent flow is attached to your application, the application becomes imbued with the ability to deliver whatever process or response the flow has designed (booking a spa appointment, ordering room service, etc.).